devituz/devit-laravel/README.md

-# 🚀 Devituz - Powerful Laravel Deployment Platform
+# 🚀 Devit-laravel - Powerful Laravel Deployment Platform

-Welcome to **Devituz** — the ultimate platform for rapid Laravel application deployment.
+Welcome to **Devit-laravel** — the ultimate platform for rapid Laravel application deployment.
-With **Devituz**, you can deploy your Laravel apps in seconds, not hours.
+With **Devit-laravel**, you can deploy your Laravel apps in seconds, not hours.

 ## 🌟 Features

 - ⚡ **Blazing Fast Deployment**
   Deploy your Laravel application quickly with minimal setup — no manual configuration required.
-  **Devituz** eliminates the long setup time and streamlines your deployment process, allowing you to push your app to the server in record time.
+  **Devit-laravel** eliminates the long setup time and streamlines your deployment process, allowing you to push your app to the server in record time.
 Whether it's a small update or a fresh deployment, the entire process takes just minutes!

 - 🔧 **Customizable Setup**
-  Devituz includes a prebuilt `devit-linux.sh, .\devit-windows.ps1, devit-macos.sh ` script that automates environment setup for you.
+  Devit-laravel includes a prebuilt `devit-linux.sh, .\devit-windows.ps1, devit-macos.sh ` script that automates environment setup for you.

 - 📦 **Modern Docker Support**
   Works seamlessly with custom Docker environments — no need for Sail.

 - 🛡️ **Secure by Default**
-  Devituz follows the best security practices to ensure your environment and app are safe.
+  Devit-laravel follows the best security practices to ensure your environment and app are safe.

 - 🎨 **Beautiful Landing Page**
   A clean, animated UI greets you after deployment, giving your users a great first impression.